malenkiki/slug/README.md

 echo $s; // "one-example-string-again-wouah"
 ```

-You can define void slug object to use many string later, usefull if you define rule, to use them again and again:
+You can define void slug object to use many string later, usefull if you define rules, to use them again and again:

 ```php
 use \Malenki\Slug;